-Athini Magodla, Gender Fellow and a Gender Studies Master's candidate at the University of Cape.
-With particular research interests in Black masculinity, violence, deconstruction and decoloniality – recently I have also taken a keen interest in Gender mainstreaming and Diversity, Equity and Inclusion (DEI).
+Athini Magodla is a Gender Fellow at the Centre for the Study of Violence and Reconciliation and a Gender Studies Master's candidate at the University of Cape.
+His research interests include Black masculinity, violence, deconstruction and decoloniality, as well as gender mainstreaming and diversity, equity and inclusion (DEI).

 Boikanyo Moloto is an Industrial Sociologist/Researcher who holds an MA Industrial Sociology (Cum Laude) degree from the University of Johannesburg.
 Her academic interests range from gender studies, urban sociology and violence and conflict to strengthening legislatures and capacity building through evidence use, labour law and the lived experiences of workers in the South African context, as well as the world at large.
 Furthermore, she has a keen interest in protests, strikes, collective action and labour movements.
 Boikanyo was previously affiliated to the Centre for Social Change, based at the University of Johannesburg, and the Center for Learning on Evaluation and Results–Anglophone Africa (CLEAR–AA), based at the University of Witwatersrand.
 Her goal is to use academia as a catalyst to contribute towards effective, context specific, social change.
 "I am here to disrupt the status quo!"